 - If you're creating a new app, then Shopify recommends using Shopify CLI to create your app using an app template.
 Each app template includes code for an embedded app that uses OAuth and session tokens.

 If you're implementing OAuth for an existing app, or don't want to use an app template, then consider using a Shopify Admin API library.
 These libraries provide methods for authenticating with OAuth, and are used by Shopify app templates.

 You can also implement OAuth without a library.
 However, using a library makes your implementation faster and your app more secure.

 If you're creating a new app, then you don't need to do anything else to get started with OAuth.

 If you're using a library or implementing OAuth yourself, then refer to Getting started with OAuth for more information.

 OAuth performance best practicesAnchor link to section titled "OAuth performance best practices"

-Because OAuth is the first interaction that merchants have with your app UI, you should make sure that it's a positive experience.
+Because OAuth is the first interaction that users have with your app UI, you should make sure that it's a positive experience.
 Refer to our OAuth performance best practices to learn how to make your app authorization process smoother, faster, and more polished.